multiformats/multibase/README.md

 ## Disclaimers

-Warning: **obviously multibase changes the first byte(s) depending on the encoding**.
+Warning: **obviously multibase changes the first symbol depending on the encoding**.
 Do not expect the value to be exactly the same.
 Remove the multibase prefix before using the value.

 ## Maintainers